 Plan Title Policy/Summary from Central Brisbane, and to maximize the amount of landscape and open space or open area in this portion of the subarea.
 Policy LU.11: In the context of respecting private property rights, make every effort to preserve and enhance public views of the Mountain and the Bay.
 Policy LU.15: Encourage the maintenance and upgrading of structures and sites that have played important roles in the City's history.
 Policy LU.21: Preserve open areas with biological value and/or significant topographic characteristics at the perimeter of the City to maintain Brisbane as separate and distinct from nearby communities.
 Policy LU.23: Retain sufficient distances between development and designated open spaces and natural areas to enhance and respect the amenity and value of the resource.
 Policy LU.26: Keep open areas and opportunities for landscaping along arterial and collector streets by establishing setbacks from the right-of-way.
 Open Space Element Policy 81.1: Work to preserve open space lands to protect the natural environment and to provide outdoor educational and recreational opportunities consistent with the sensitivity of the resource.
 Policy 82: Encourage the preservation, conservation and restoration of open space to retain existing biotic communities, including rare and endangered species habitat, wetlands, watercourses and woodlands.
 Policy 87.1: Publicly dedicated open space both in and around the City shall be preserved.
 The City shall therefore discourage and oppose any attempted conversion of such dedicated open space to urban uses, and shall not authorize or approve the relinquishment, abandonment, or release of any open space dedication unless there is a finding of a compelling and overriding public interest and public benefit to be served thereby.
-Policies and Plans by Subarea, Baylands Policy BL.11: Retain and enhance landscaping along Bayshore Boulevard to buffer traffic noise and enhance the visual appearance of land uses fronting of the roadway.
-Policy BL.16: Enhance the natural landform and biotic values of Icehouse Hill and preserve its ability to visually screen the Tank Farm.
 City of South San Francisco City of South San The City of South San Francisco adopted the South San Francisco General Plan in 1999.
-The following policies are relevant to the project: Francisco General Plan (1999) Open Space and Recreation Element Policy 5.1-G-4: Develop linear parks in conjunction with major infrastructure improvements and along existing public utility and transportation rights-of-way.
+Francisco General The following policies are relevant to the project: Plan (1999) Open Space and Recreation Element Policy 5.1-G-4: Develop linear parks in conjunction with major infrastructure improvements and along existing public utility and transportation rights-of-way.
 City of San Bruno City of San Bruno The City of San Bruno adopted the San Bruno General Plan in 2009.
 The following policies General Plan (2009) are relevant to the project: Land Use and Urban Design Element Policy LUD-31: Develop a green buffer along Huntington Avenue, as illustrated in Figure 2-7 to buffer residents from BART and Caltrain activities.
 Policy LUD-34: As opportunities arise, consider creating a new four- to five-feet wide planted median that serves to buffer residential development from railway activities along Huntington Avenue.
-Transportation Element
+Transportation Element Policy T-30: Improve the appearance of the following streets: Huntington Avenue/railroad tracks: Continue landscaping along both sides of the railroad tracks.
+Policy T-54: Continue landscaping along the railroad right-of-way and commuter parking areas to improve neighborhood appearance and mitigate noise.

-- Policy T-30: Improve the appearance of the following streets: Huntington Avenue/railroad tracks: Continue landscaping along both sides of the railroad tracks. - Policy T-54: Continue landscaping along the railroad right-of-way and commuter parking areas to improve neighborhood appearance and mitigate noise. - Policy T-74: Ensure maintenance of vegetation along bicycle routes within the city.
+- Policy T-74: Ensure maintenance of vegetation along bicycle routes within the city.
 Ensure that overgrown vegetation does not push bicyclists into vehicular travel lanes and cause potential accidents. - Policy T-77: Create a pedestrian-oriented setting along the Pedestrian Emphasis Zones (see Figure 4-6) through potential construction of the following public improvements: brick pavers to make sidewalks look more distinct; street trees to soften the environment and provide color and shade; human-scale street lights for enhanced aesthetics and illumination; banners and flags to make the area look more festive and cheerful; and benches to give people a place to sit, rest, and watch what goes on around them.